Divorce & Separation

 Whatever the circumstances, separating from a person you were once close to can be miserable.
-However with our experience, we can provide practical support and advice to help you through.
-We know that
+However, with our team of dedicated divorce and separation lawyers, we can provide practical support and advice to help you through this challenging time.

-We deal with individuals from all walks of life and with all manner of family issues.
+We help individuals with all manner of family issues.

 Rather than sit worrying, why not take advantage of our free 30-minute, initial, no-obligation divorce consultation.
-Call us in confidence on 01827 317078 or email mail@pickerings-solicitors.com and we may be able to answer any niggling questions very easily.
+Call us in confidence on 01827 317070 or email sdavies@pickerings-solicitors.com to arrange an appointment.

 We have children law specialists here who work with our divorce team to put arrangements in place for the future of the family.